 - Flax and chia seeds

-- The nuts and rapeseed oils
+- Canola nuts and oils

 Conclusion

-https://ods.od.nih.gov/factsheets/list-VitaminsMinerals/
+https://ods.od.nih.gov/factsheets/list-VitaminsMinerals/ - https://www.brunet.ca/health/health-tips/the-benefits-of-probiotics/

 Article written by Audrée Hogue